i-yam-jeremy/UnitCellVisualizer/README.md

 viewport with overlays.
 Reduced number of key commands and replaced with visual controls to improve ease of use.
 Fixed FCC coloring to show layering along 111 plane.
-- **Dr. Gregory Scott:** Oversaw Jeremy's work and contribued to the dissemination.

 ### Installation
 ```